 What is the Electoral College?

-The United States is a democratic republic, meaning that in general, each state elects or appoints officials that represent the state’s residents at the federal level.
-This form of governance is also used to elect presidents, through the use of an electoral college where each state is allocated electoral votes that are cast by electors who represent the state.
+The United States is a democratic republic, meaning that in general, each state elects or appoints officials that represent the state's residents at the federal level.
+This form of governance is also used to elect presidents through an electoral college where each state is allocated electoral votes cast by electors who represent the state.

 Determining a Presidential Winner